ianjrobertson/startup/README.md

 I updated my index.js file to call these database functions instead of storing the information in the index.js file.
 For this deliverable I also made some updates to my gitignore to be sure my API keys and mongodb login was not accessible in github.

+## WebSocket Deliverable
+In this deliverable, I added a live feed of notifications occuring when users create,like,or save hangspot posts.
+To see this in action, open two hangspot apps in different web browsers, look at the notification tab in one, then interact with the app in the other browser.
+Note, this doesn't work in the same browser because of cookies.
+I added a peerProxy file that allows for http connections to be upgraded to websocket connections when the server is connected to.
+I also implemented and integrated the liked, and saved features for posts.
+I added the saved posts tab to see these posts.